Tuesday, 27 December 2016

 (Source : Independent newspaper online, AP)

-Already this blog has become unusually long and perhaps a bit unwieldy.
-My humble apologies for that (trying to clumsily use an ego-busting technique here).
-As I mentioned before, this list is not exhaustive, but merely a compilation of the techniques used by some of my spiritually great friends/acquaintances.
-I thank them for kindly sharing these with me.
-I request other readers to add their own tried and testing ego-busting techniques.
-Wishing all my readers a great Kristu Jayanti (Christmas) season and Happy New Year 2017.
+This blog has already grown unusually long, and perhaps a bit unwieldy.
+My apologies for that—though I may be clumsily trying to practise an ego-busting technique here.
+As mentioned before, this is not an exhaustive list, merely a collection of techniques used by some of my spiritually advanced friends and acquaintances.
+I thank them for kindly sharing these insights with me.
+I invite readers to add their own tried and tested ego-busting techniques.

 ©Staju Jacob, 2016.